afanimartin/give_now/assets/specs/spec.md

 - [x] fix bug with loading cart items
 - [] list of cart items is not scrolling
 - [] fix bug with cancelling image selection
-- [] loggin out: `Invalid argument(s): No host specified in URI`
+- [] logging out: `Invalid argument(s): No host specified in URI`
-- [] A RenderFlex overflowed by 52 pixels on the bottom. on edit item screen
+- [] a RenderFlex overflowed by 52 pixels on the bottom. on edit item screen
+- [] a new user is getting created everytime a user signs in